-On arrival in Beijing, you will be met and transferred to your hotel and after time to freshen up you take a stroll around Beijing’s Hutong district.
+On arrival in Beijing, you will be met and transferred to your hotel and after time to freshen up you take a stroll around Beijing’s historic Hutong district.

 A full day tour reveals some of the Beijing’s fascinating history.
 Visit Tiananmen Square, the Museum of the Chinese Revolution and the Mao Zedong Memorial Hall before exploring the vast Forbidden City, residence of the Ming and Qing emperors.
 In the evening catch an overnight train to Xian.

 Xi’an City Tour

 Arrive in Xian and in the afternoon take a city tour, including the Goose Pagoda, Shaanxi Provincial Museum and a walk through Xi’an’s walled old town, visiting the Muslim Quarter and the Great Mosque, one of the oldest and largest Islamic structures in China.

 This morning explore neolithic Banpo village before entering the hall of the terracotta warriors, the highlight of any visit to Xi’an.
 The remainder of the day is at leisure for you to stroll around the city and its markets

 This morning catch an early flight to Dunhuang.
 You will be met off the flight and taken to Mogao Caves, also known as the Thousand Buddha Caves, The rock-hewn caves were carved out of the cliff face and the dry climate has helped preserve their treasures.
 In the afternoon, return to Dunhuang for an overnight stay.